-4) If you are interested in training to develop further competency in health care for trans clients, please contact rel="noopener noreferrer" Rainbow Health Ontario by clicking on this link, which will take you to various training opportunities offered by that organization throughout the province of Ontario.
+4) If you are interested in training to develop further competency in health care for trans clients, please contact Rainbow Health Ontario, which will take you to various training opportunities offered by that organization throughout the province of Ontario.

 If hormone replacement therapy is the primary reason for referral, we would ask that you consider these above-mentioned recommendations, as it will help to reduce unnecessary waiting for your client in terms of further medical transition.